nationalarchives/tdr-dev-documentation/manual/create-repo.md

 ## 2. Add Terraform Secrets

+If environment secrets are going to be needed in the workflow files (mentioned later), if you haven't already, you are going to have to define them in the `root_github.tf` file(s) of the Terraform projects:

 ### Add terraform backend secrets

 Add a Terraform backend secrets module for your new repo to the `root_github.tf` file of the Terraform backend project [like so][terraform-backends-module-example] and make a PR for this change.